getcoconut/coconut/packages/cli/examples/todos/README.md

 }
 ```

-Now start one of the client apps which will write the loaded output to the console, e.g. to start the admin app:
+Now start one of the client apps which will write the loaded outputs to the console, e.g. to start the admin app:

 ```sh
 $ npm run start:admin